Home Posts Post Search Tag Search

 end

-So for our setup we will not have a id for them as there will be no way a user can follow at artist twice and as such the combination of user and artist will be enough to uniquely identify the relationship.
-Also we not need to set up what happens when we delete an artist so that we don't try and send out Notifications to users about an artist that doesn't exist.
+So for our setup we will not have an id for them as there will be no way a user can follow an artist twice and as such the combination of user and artist will be enough to uniquely identify the relationship.
+Also we need to set up what happens when we delete an artist so that we don’t try and send out notifications to users about an artist that doesn’t exist.<br>

 postgres do